RIMOWow/testing-cp3402/README.md

 **Note:** If you want to load images from the internet, you need both the `INTERNET` and `READ_EXTERNAL_STORAGE` permissions to allow files from the internet to be cached into local storage.

-If you want to load images from drawable, then no add
+If you want to load images from drawable, then no additional permissions are necessary.

+### Step 3

+Add the Slider to your layout:

+`